yan-duarte/yan-duarte.github.io/_posts/2016-10-08-MLDA-Assignment1.md

 sub1['cholesterol_blood'] = sub1.apply (lambda row: cholesterol_blood (row),axis=1)
 ```

-The code to make the Logistic Regression model and the odds ratios
+The code to make the Classification Tree is

 ```python
 """